Our People

 Kathryn is co-director of the Australia and New Zealand School of Government’s (ANZSOG) Deputies Leadership Program, designed to support the successful transition of senior executives to Deputy level and equip participants with tools to make them more effective in their role.

-Kathryn is Deputy Chair of Whitelion Youth, a national NGO supporting highly vulnerable young people to build positive connections and pathways to work.
+Kathryn is a non-executive director on the board of Kids First Australia, a national child, youth and family services provider and early education specialist.
+She previously served as Deputy Chair of Whitelion Youth, a national NGO supporting highly vulnerable young people to build positive connections and pathways to work.
 She is also a Fellow of the Institute for Public Administration Australia (Victoria) and was named one of the Top 50 Public Sector Women in Victoria in 2019.

 Kathryn holds a Bachelor of Arts and a Graduate Certificate in Business (Communications) and has qualifications from the Institute of Executive Coaching and Leadership and the Australian Institute of Company Directors.